JasmineBamba/nosql-MongoDB/README.md

 To set up the project environment, we will need to install the following tools and libraries:

 * MongoDB: Install MongoDB on local machine or use a cloud-based MongoDB service.
-Follow the installation instructions for your specific operating system from the official MongoDB website.
+Follow the installation instructions for your specific operating system from the official MongoDB website (https://www.mongodb.com/try/download/community).

-* Python: If you don't already have Python installed, download and install the latest version of Python from the official Python website.
+* Python: If you don't already have Python installed, download and install the latest version of Python from the official Python website (https://www.python.org/downloads/).

 * Jupyter Notebook: Install Jupyter Notebook using pip, the Python package manager.
 Can be done by running the following command in your terminal or command prompt:

 Copy code
-pip install notebook
+`pip install notebook`
 PyMongo: PyMongo is a Python driver for MongoDB.
 Install it using pip:

 Copy code